 There are two types of subfailure instability: ligament and muscular.
-Passive ligament stability keeps our joints from getting badly misaligned.
-Think of ligaments as the living duct tape that hold our joints together.
-An example would be an ACL in the knee, which keeps the tibia bone from sliding forward under the femur bone.
-Without this ligament, every step would cause the joint to experience a potentially damaging shift.
-On the other hand, active muscular stability is made up of the firing of muscles that helps keep the joint aligned as we move and represents the stability fine-tuning system.
-Our joints tend to want to slip slightly out of alignment as they bend, twist, or slide, even with intact ligaments.
-As this happens, signals are sent to selective muscles that surround the joint so that they adjust and correct the alignment.
-Without this active system, our joints (especially ones like the shoulder that are dramatically dependent on muscle stability) would be "sloppy."
-This muscle firing is a muscular symphony, with microsecond precision being the difference between beautiful joint music and an asynchronous chorus of potentially damaging "joint noise."
+Passive ligament stability keeps our spine bones from getting badly misaligned.
+Think of ligaments as the living duct tape that holds the spine together.
+Without these ligaments, every step would cause the spine bones to experience a potentially damaging shift.
+On the other hand, active muscular stability is made up of the firing of deep multifidus muscles that keep the spine bones aligned as we move and represent the stability fine-tuning system.
+The spine building blocks tend to want to slip slightly out of alignment as the spine bends, twists, or slides, even with intact ligaments.
+As this happens, signals are sent to selective muscles that surround each level of the spine (multifidus) so that they adjust and correct the alignment.
+Without this active system, the spine would be "sloppy."
+This muscle firing is a muscular symphony, with microsecond precision being the difference between the poetry of beautiful movement and an asynchronous chorus of potentially damaging spine bones colliding against one another.